• Covid-19 and Mental Health

 Covid-19 and Mental Health

-This series on Covid-19 and mental health publishes 5 research articles and their related discussant comments, reporting on the data from the ‘UCL-Penn Global COVID Study, Lessons from Covid-19: Reflections, Resilience and Recovery’.
+This series on Covid-19 and mental health publishes five research articles and their related discussant comments, reporting on the data from the ‘UCL-Penn Global COVID Study, Lessons from Covid-19: Reflections, Resilience and Recovery’.

 Covid-19, mental health, and the environment in which we live

-The UCL-Penn Global COVID Study launched in April 2020 is a 12-month longitudinal study of the impact of Covid-19 on social trust, mental health, and physical health.
-In collaboration with 6 institutions from Italy, Singapore, USA, China, and the UK, the study looks at the short- and long-term effects of Covid-19 on individual’s mental health and social relationships with others.
+The UCL-Penn Global COVID Study launched in April 2020 and is a 12-month longitudinal study of the impact of Covid-19 on social trust, mental health and physical health.
+In collaboration with six institutions from Italy, Singapore, USA, China and the UK, the study looks at the short- and long-term effects of Covid-19 on individual’s mental health and social relationships with others.

-Held online between the 2nd June and 28th July 2021, the study group ran five online webinars (one for each article) discussing the lessons learned and to speak on the policy relevance and implications of the study, with invited policy makers and other subject experts.
-The recorded comments from these discussions focusing on the policy relevance and implications of each academic article will be published as a ‘discussant’ article alongside the academic article.
+Additionally, held online between the 2nd June and 28th July 2021, the study group then ran five online webinars (one for each of the research articles, see below publication list) discussing the lessons learned and to speak on the policy relevance and implications of the study, with invited policy makers and other subject experts.
+The recorded comments from these discussions focusing on the policy relevance and implications of each academic article have been published as a ‘Discussant’ article to be read alongside the Research Article.

 The UCL-Penn Global COVID Study